 My work is focused on the management of complex lesions of the GI tract, including advanced adenomas, dysplasia, and early cancers.
-This is done through the use of advanced luminal endoscopic techniques such as endoscopic submucosal dissection, mucosal resection, and endoscopic suturing.
+This is done through the use of advanced luminal endoscopic techniques such as endoscopic submucosal dissection, mucosal resection, full thickness resection, and endoscopic suturing.
 Additionally, I treat motility disorders of the esophagus and stomach through the use of per oral endoscopic myotomy, as well as gastroesophageal reflux with transoral incisionless fundoplication.

 My research interest focuses mainly in the development of novel devices and technology to make endoscopic procedures safer and more effective for patients.

 keywords: submucosal dissection, mucosal resection, per oral endoscopic myotomy, ESD, EMR, POEM, endoscopic suturing, achalasia, jackhammer esophagus, pyloromyotomy, colon polyp, gastric polyp, dysplasia, esophageal cancer, gastric cancer, colon cancer, rectal cancer, Barrett's esophagus

 - Gastroenterology and Hepatology Fellowship, Medical University of South Carolina, School of Medicine, 2013 - 2016

 - Internal Medicine Internship and Residency, Medical University of South Carolina, School of Medicine, 2010 - 2013

 - M.D., Wake Forest University School Of Medicine, 2010